epicblockchain/epic-miner/README.md

 ## Updating the operating mode

 1. Click on settings.
 2. Use the dropdown menu under operating mode to select the desired operating mode.
 If you are running on 110V use efficiency only.
+The default operating mode is efficiency mode.

+Note: The miner will reboot after this step.
+It will also recalibrate to fnd the optimal configuration to mine at for up to 15 min.

 ![select operating mode](images/operatingmode.png)